 Accounts receivable included in the agency funds are the result of credit card transactions and returned checks from the citizenry.
 Funds due from the BOCC are the amounts due from the Hillsborough County BOCC.
-Funds due from other governments are the amounts due from governmental entities other than the BOCC.
+Funds due from other governments including Title IV-D reimbursements are the amounts due from governmental entities other than the BOCC.